moby/hyperkit/README.md

 - An explicit older version of sexplib is currently required to build qcow format 0.2

+## Tracing

+HyperKit defines a number of static DTrace probes to simplify investigation of performance problems.
+To list the probes supported by your version of HyperKit, type the following command while HyperKit VM is running:

+ $ sudo dtrace -l -P 'hyperkit$target' -p $(pgrep hyperkit)

+Refer to scripts in dtrace/ directory for examples of possible usage and available probes.

 ### Relationship to xhyve and bhyve